Damp (structural): Symptoms

-Similar requirements are also made in reference to floors in Section 4 of the document.

-Homes (Fitness for Human Habitation) Act

-The Homes (Fitness for Human Habitation) Act 2018 requires private landlords in England and Wales to ensure that houses that they rent are "free from damp".

 Identification

 A wide range of instruments and techniques can be used to investigate the presence of moisture in building materials.
 When used correctly, they can provide a valuable aid to investigation.
 The competence and experience of the person undertaking the damp investigations is often of greater importance than the kit he or she carries.
 Experience and qualified surveyors are the difference between a correct and incorrect diagnosis of damp.
 For example, it is sometimes found that condensation is misdiagnosed as another form of dampness resulting in the wrong form of treatment being specified.
 Chartered building surveyors are usually experienced in identifying dampness issues; however, their reports often suggest that dampness problems are investigated by a specialist damp and timber surveyor with a CSRT qualification.
 An experienced surveyor would usually be able to pinpoint the cause of damp, for example a leaking gutter causing rainwater to cascade and saturate the external structural wall which in turn causes rainwater to ingress internally and adversely affect the internal building fabric.